Ailinnastar/CSE15L/3rd_report.md

-- **Option: -l (files with matches)**
+- **Option: -c**
-The -l option makes grep return all the files that contains the string.
+The -c option makes grep return all the files that contains the string.

 Example 1: Finding files that contain the keyword "database"
 ```bash